hpe-dev-incubator/hpe-dev-portal/content/blog/working-with-benk-a-storage-provisioning-and-io-performance-benchmark-suite-for-kubernetes.md

 # The sequencer

 The core of Benk for now, is to run preconfigured jobs with kustomize.
 It may seem a lot of work for very little output.
-That’s why the repo contain two important scripts, `sequencer.sh` and `sequencer-cluster.sh`.
+That’s why the repository contain two important scripts, `sequencer.sh` and `sequencer-cluster.sh`.
 These scripts will help you run multiple jobs and structure the output to create more meaty reports.

 First, copy the “default” kustomize directory into eight separate directories.